canonical/ubuntu-frame/RUNNING_ON_YOUR_DEVICE.md

     $ snap install wpe-webkit-mir-kiosk

+_Note [2021-10-08]: there seems to be a problem with wpe-webkit-mir-kiosk and some websites: https://gitlab.com/glancr/wpe-webkit-snap/-/issues/27_

+_Note [2021-10-12]: As a workaround, use `wpe-webkit-frame-temp` (e.g. `snap install --edge wpe-webkit-frame-temp`) until problems are resolved_

 If you are using Ubuntu Core, you can skip this next step.
 On other versions of Linux, wpe-webkit-mir-kiosk does not start by default.
 To change this default run the following command:

+    $ snap connect wpe-webkit-mir-kiosk:wayland
     $ snap set wpe-webkit-mir-kiosk daemon=true

 Once installed and configured the display should show the WPE website.

-_Note [2021-10-08]: there seems to be a problem with wpe-webkit-mir-kiosk and some websites: https://gitlab.com/glancr/wpe-webkit-snap/-/issues/27_

-_Note [2021-10-12]: As a workaround, use `wpe-webkit-frame-temp` (e.g. `snap install --edge wpe-webkit-frame-temp`) until problems are resolved_

 The website can be changed using the “url” snap configuration option: